-Since polyps often occur without pain and do not cause other symptoms, they are usually discovered while performing secondary tests.
+Since polyps oft*en occur without pain and don't cause other symptoms, they're usually discovered while performing secondary tests.

 1. What are colon polyps?